 - You live in Augusta, Highland, Page, Rockingham or Shenandoah County with your parents or legal guardians.
 The registrar’s office will verify this address and bill you for on-campus housing costs if you are found to be living somewhere else.

 - You are at least 23 years old.
 The registrar’s office will verify your age.

 - You are a current or former member of the armed forces.
 Please provide a copy of your service record or discharge papers with the application.

 - You are married or you are a custodial parent.
 Please provide a copy of your marriage license or completed tax forms.

 - You are enrolled as a part-time student (taking fewer than 12 credit hours per semester).

 - You are a fifth-year senior who has lived on campus for eight semesters at Bridgewater College (or the equivalent with transfer credits).

-You may access the request to live off campus form from your student portal under Housing and Commuters.
+You may access the request to live off campus form from MyBC under Student Housing Housing Exception Information and Forms.

-You are strongly discouraged from signing a lease for an off-campus rental property until you have received written approval from the associate dean of students or the housing accommodation review board.
+You are strongly discouraged from signing a lease for an off-campus rental property until you have received written approval from the Director of Residential and Community Life or the housing accommodation review board.
 If you have not been approved to live off campus and sign a lease prematurely, you will be responsible for paying on-campus room and board fees, as well as your off-campus rent.